menu

 Demographics

-The education level of Albany citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.35% of adults 25 and older in Albany have a college degree.
+The percentage of adults in Albany who are college-educated is close to the national average for all communities of 21.84%: 17.35% of the adults in Albany have a bachelor's degree or advanced degree.

 The per capita income in Albany in 2022 was $33,831, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $135,324 for a family of four.
 However, Albany contains both very wealthy and poor people as well.